Affordable Homemade Dog Food Recipes and Tips

 Affordable Homemade Dog Food Recipes

 We asked our frugal readers to submit their best homemade dog food recipes and tips.
-See if some of these ideas can’t help you feed your dog for less.
+See if some of these ideas can’t help you feed your dog a safe, healthy diet for less.

 I save table scrapes and freeze them.
 When I have about two to three cups, I make doggy food.